 What joy this space 'twixt birth and death can give. ~William Morris

 The Arts & Crafts movement has been called the Decorative Arts wing of the Pre-Raphaelite movement.
 And for cause.
-While Morris is considered the father of Arts & Crafts, many of his friends who were instrumental in its beginnings were principals in the second wave of the Pre-Raphaelite movement.
+While William Morris (born 24 March 1834) is considered the father of Arts & Crafts, many of his friends who were instrumental in its beginnings were principals in the second wave of the Pre-Raphaelite movement.

 When William Morris built Red House, his first married home, it became a gathering place for a circle of Pre-Raphaelite artists, Burne-Jones, Rossetti, Lizzie Sidal, and others.
 Red House was designed by William Morris in collaboration with his friend, architect Philip Webb.
 'The Firm' (Morris, Marshall, and Faulkner) was conceived with friends after a dinner at Red House, later dissolved, and Morris & Co. formed.
 Pre-Raphaelite ceramics master, William De Morgan, began his career in stained glass with William Morris but his interests and gift for ceramics inspired him to establish his own tileworks.

 At the center of Arts & Crafts, is a philosophy, and a reactionary one at that: To elevate the decorative arts to the level of fine art, and to make them personal and accessible.